ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 ---
 title: "SAP infrastructure with VMware on OVHcloud SecNumCloud-qualified solution"
 excerpt: "This concept page demonstrates an architecture using the VMware on OVHcloud SAP HANA pack solution in a SecNumCloud context"
-updated: 2024-07-24
+updated: 2024-07-25
 ---

 ## Objective

-The following concept enables you to build an architecture with an SAP HANA database up to 1.5 TB, and take advantage of all VMware features on OVHcloud (including templates, Zerto, NSX, DRS, Fault Tolerance, and High Availability) for your SAP infrastructure in a single OVHcloud location or across multiple OVHcloud locations in a SecNumCloud context.
+The following concept enables you to build an architecture with SAP HANA databases up to 1.5 TB, and take advantage of all VMware features on OVHcloud (including templates OVF/OVA, NSX, DRS, Fault Tolerance, or else vSphere High Availability) for your SAP infrastructure in a single OVHcloud location or across multiple OVHcloud locations in a SecNumCloud context.

 ![schema](images/concept-sap-vmware-secnumcloud.png){.thumbnail}